Language is communication. The best way to learn to communicate is, shockingly, by communicating.

 If you can't move to an english speaking country to learn, be happy you're in the modern age.
 Movies, music, podcasts, bulletin boards, reddit, there are literally a million opportunities to practice the new skills you gain.
 It's up to you to find the ones you'll really use.

 Prefixes and suffixes, however, are a different beast entirely.
 Learn -ize and you can build 42,000 words for yourself.
-Even if it's not a "real" word, any reasonably intelligent speaker of english will immediately know what you're trying to say.
+Even if it's not a "real" word, any reasonably intelligent speaker of english will immediately know what you mean.